 Elementary School Rubric - See the rubric that is used to grade Elementary School submissions

 Winning Playwriting Example - See a sample of a winning play from Middle School by Savannah Von Kaenel

 Submissions are no longer being accepted for the 2020-2021 school year.
 Please hold submission until 2022.

 April 10, 2021 at 12:00pm

 After a team of professional playwrights have selected the most outstanding plays submitted, UNCG students and faculty will produce staged readings of the award winning plays.
 Each staged reading will be followed by a talk back.
 This celebration of student writing will take place on April 10, 2021 starting at 12pm.
-Due to the pandemic, we are uncertain if we will be hosting this event virtually or in-person at this point.
-Our team is prepared for either option.
-We are excited to share student's work in 2021, no matter the platform.
+This year we will be conducting the festival virtually via Zoom and invite you and your family to be a part of this exciting occasion.

 liaison will accompany the student playwright to see the final rehearsal of

 their play where they can take a sneak peak and give any final details.
-As
+On the

-  prestigious work.
-The program will feature the elementary performance first,
+The program will feature the elementary performance first, followed by the

 NC Young Playwrights Festival Showcase is such an amazing